 - Because the NIS is a stratified sample, proper statistical techniques must be used to calculate standard errors and confidence intervals.
-For detailed instructions, refer the special report Calculating Nationwide Inpatient Sample Variances on the NIS Documentation CD-ROM. - The NIS Comparison Report provides an assessment of the accuracy of NIS estimates.
-The most recent NIS Comparison Report is provided on the NIS Documentation CD-ROM.
-The updated NIS Comparison Report for the current NIS will be available on the HCUP User Support Website later in the year of data release (e.g., the 2002 Comparison Report will be available in fall of 2004).
+For detailed instructions, refer the special report Calculating Nationwide Inpatient Sample Variances on the HCUP-US website and the NIS Documentation CD-ROM. - The NIS Comparison Report assesses the accuracy of NIS estimates.
+The most recent report is available on the NIS Documentation CD-ROM and provides a comparison of a previous year's NIS with other data sources.
+The updated report for the current NIS will be posted on the HCUP User Support Website (www.hcup-us.ahrq.gov) as soon as it is completed.